YellowDot

 How it works?

-YellowDot works by searching for the dot on the screen, and then moving it off screen where it's not visible anymore.
+YellowDot works by searching for the dot on the screen, and then making it full black or white to make it blend in with the menubar icon colors.
 This action is done every second to keep the dot hidden at all times.

 But why?